1 Day in Arches National Park Itinerary

 There isn’t a specific trail here to follow, so you can wander through the Garden at your own pace, exploring the areas that look most intriguing.

-At 10:30, make sure you’re back at the Visitors Center to jump on the morning Patio Talk.
+Either way, at 10:30, make sure you’re back at the Visitors Center to jump on the morning Patio Talk.

 Here, you’ll learn about the park’s ecosystem, important flora and fauna, and how to protect the environment while you’re visiting.
+It is free, and there’s no need to make reservations or otherwise sign up for this program.

 Get your little ones ready for adventure at Arches National Park and beyond with the best camping gifts for kids, as tested by our own camping kiddos!